Software Development

 Software development projects are often experimental by nature and contain many technology unknowns at the outset.
 For these reasons they often present a good case for claiming under the R&D tax credit scheme.

 Firstly, in order to qualify your company must be subject to UK corporation tax and it should be funding the development project that you want to claim for.
 This can come in the form of paying for developers’ salaries or subcontracting the development out.
-The actual development work can take place anywhere in the world but there are different rules for including full-time employees and subcontractors in a claim – more on this later.
+There are different rules for including full-time employees and subcontractors in a claim – more on this later.

 Now that you have met the basic criteria, you can start to assess the eligibility of your individual projects.
-To qualify, your project must meet two criteria: The advancement of knowledge and the resolution of uncertainty.
+To qualify, your project must meet two criteria: A technological advance through the resolution of technological uncertainty.

 PS.
 If you are completely new to R&D Tax Credits, you can head over to our R&D scheme overview page for a top-level summary of the scheme.